FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 <!-- TODO: prove that insertion of 0 does not include route loop/BGP dispute in security consideration.
 Question asked by Keyur.
 See [Discussions: IETF119](https://github.com/FCBGP/fcbgp-protocol/discussions/10) for more information. -->

-An FC segment contains only partial path information and FCs in the FCList are independent.
+An FC segment contains only partial path information, and FCs in the FCList are independent.
 To prevent BGP Path Splicing attacks, we propose to use the triplet <Previous AS Number, Current AS Number, Nexthop AS Number> to locate the pathlet information.

 But if there is no previous hop, i.e., this is the origin AS that tries to add its FC segment to the BGP UPDATE message, the Previous AS Number SHOULD be populated with 0.
 But, carefully, AS 0 SHOULD only be used in this case.

 In the context of BGP {{RFC4271}}, to detect an AS routing loop, it scans the full AS path (as specified in the AS_PATH attribute) and checks that the autonomous system number of the local system does not appear in the AS path.
 As outlined in {{RFC7607}}, Autonomous System 0 was listed in the IANA Autonomous System Number Registry as "Reserved - May be used to identify non-routed networks".
 So, there should be no AS 0 in the AS_PATH attribute of the BGP UPDATE message.
-Therefore, AS 0 could be used to populate the PASN field when no previous AS hops in the AS path.
+Therefore, AS 0 could be used to populate the PASN field when there are no previous AS hops in the AS path.

 ### MISC